 Injections are a fairly conservative treatment option for lower back pain.
-Injections are usually performed after a course of medications and/or physical therapy has been completed, or prior to and in conjunction with surgery.
-Injections can both be useful for providing pain relief and as a diagnostic tool to help identify the source of your back pain.
+They are usually used after a course of medications and/or physical therapy is completed (or at times in conjunction with one of these treatments), but before surgery is determined.
+Injections can be both useful for providing pain relief and as a diagnostic tool to help identify the source of your back pain.

 Injections can be more effective than an oral medication because they deliver medication directly to the area that is generating the pain.
 Usually, a steroid medication is injected to deliver a powerful anti-inflammatory solution directly to the area that is thought to be the source of your pain.
 Depending on the type of injection you receive, long-lasting pain relief may be obtained, or your relief may be only temporary.

 For diagnostic purposes, injections can be used to help determine which structure in the back is generating your pain.
-If lidocaine or similar numbing medication is used, and you feel temporary relief after an anatomic region (such as a facet joint or sacroiliac joint) is injected, it can then be inferred that the specific region is the source of your pain.
-When considered along with your history, physical exam, and imaging studies, injections used for these purposes can be very helpful in helping us determine the most appropriate further treatment for you.
+If lidocaine or a similar numbing medication is used, and you feel temporary relief after an anatomic region is injected, such as a facet joint or sacroiliac joint.
+From your reaction, it can then be inferred that the specific region is the source of your pain.
+When considered along with your history, physical exam, and imaging studies, injections used for these purposes can be very helpful in helping to determine the right course of treatment for you.

 Common Injections include:

 - Epidural (GO TO▼)

 - Facet joint block (GO TO▼)